Conditions Bacterial throat infection (pharyngitis)

 In general, more people contract strep throat during the months of winter and spring.

 This type of infection occurs most commonly between the ages of 5 and 15.
-Strep throat causes up to 30 percent of all cases of sore throat in this age group.
+Strep throat causes up to 30 percent of all cases of throat infections in this age group.
 In adults, this figure is only about 10 percent.

 A bacteria throat infection is very rare in children younger than 3.